redbear/Duo/README.md

 #### USB

 The onboard USB provides two functions, DFU and CDC.
-DFU is for Device Firmware Upgrade, CDC is for Serial comunication to PC so that you can print out debug messages.
+DFU is for Device Firmware Upgrade, CDC is for Serial comunication to PC so that you can print out debug messages, e.g. ```Serial.println("Test")```.

 ## Documentation